-For soil moisture measurements only, many scientists prefer the EC-5.
+For soil moisture measurements only, many scientists prefer the TEROS 10.
 It’s easy to install, inexpensive, and reliable—perfect for big projects where sensors are needed in quantity.
-In difficult (hard or rocky) soils, potting soil, and soilless media, we recommend using the TEROS 12 or GS3 to maintain good soil contact and compensate for air gaps in the soil or substrate.
+In difficult (hard or rocky) soils, potting soil, and soilless media, we recommend using TEROS series sensors to maintain good soil contact and compensate for air gaps in the soil or substrate.

 All METER soil moisture sensors are plug and play with METER data loggers.
 They also integrate with third-party loggers using SDI-12 protocol.
-Use the ZL6, Em50G and EM60G for easy data collection from remote sites, or manually download data with the Em50 and EM60 data logger.
+Use the ZL6 for easy data collection from remote sites, or you can manually download data.

 Understanding variability can be difficult